††††† 501 KAR 3:020. Administration; management.

 ††††† STATUTORY AUTHORITY: KRS 196.035, 197.020, 441.055

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 441.055 requires the Department of Corrections to promulgate administrative regulations establishing minimum standards for jails that house state prisoners.
-This administrative regulation sets forth procedures for the administration and management of those jails.
+This administrative regulation establishes procedures for the administration and management of full-service jails.

 ††††† Section 1.
 Policy and Procedure-Organization.
 (1) The jailer or jail administrator for a jail that houses state prisoners shall develop and maintain an organizational chart and a policy and procedures manual that has been adopted by the governing authority and filed with the department.

 ††††† (2) The written policy and procedures manual shall be made available to employees.
-Employees shall sign documentation attesting they have read and will comply with the jailís policy and procedure manual.
+Employees shall sign documentation attesting they have read and will comply with the jailís policy and procedure manual within thirty (30) days of employment.

 ††††† (3) The policy and procedures manual shall include, at a minimum, the following aspects of the jail's operation: